Skip to content

 Configurable Loudness Threshold

 Each signal has a threshold the team controls.
-Position drop of two places versus ten.
-Score drop of one point versus fifteen.
-The team sets the bar for each signal independently, and can tighten the bar during a sensitive launch or loosen it during a quieter season.
-The platform never decides what is loud enough the team does.
+Position drop of two versus ten.
+Score drop of one versus fifteen.
+Adjust anytime.

 Slack Channel Push